dseditor/ComfyUI-ListHelper/README.md

 ---

-## QwenGPUInference Node
+## Qwen_TE_LLM Node

 ### Overview

-The **QwenGPUInference** node is an AI-powered text generation node that uses the Qwen3-4B language model with intelligent GPU memory management and CPU offload support for seamless integration with ComfyUI.
+The **Qwen_TE_LLM** node is an AI-powered text generation node that uses the Qwen3-4B language model with intelligent GPU memory management and CPU offload support for seamless integration with ComfyUI.
 It can transform simple descriptions into detailed, professional prompts using customizable templates.

 ### Features